cantrellcloud/cocloud-k8s-preprod-cluster-oogie/buildguides/BG-011_Deploying Kubernetes on Ubuntu 2024.04 LTS.md

 kubectl create -f custom-resources.yaml
 ```

-initialize overlay
+- Initialize network overlay

 ```bash
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```

-may take a few minutes for all nodes in the cluster to spin up all the networking nodes and **report ready**
+- may take a few minutes for all nodes in the cluster to spin up all the networking nodes and **report ready**
   - You can watch by entering the following command

 ```bash
 watch kubectl get pods -n calico-system